Geeksltd/GCop/Rules/GCop154.md

 ## Rule description

 The `Lacks` method work as opposite of `Contains()`.
 It gets all items of this list except those meeting a specified criteria , which is exactly what `Except` does.
-It is more readable and easy to undrestand to use `Except` rather than `Lacks`.
+It is more readable and easy to understand to use `Except` rather than `Lacks`.

 ## Example1